-The IRS Office of Safeguards can provide guidance and clarification on how Agency Internal Audits can be helpful in meeting some of the Safeguarding requirements and also provide coverage for security evaluations on a continuous basis.
+The IRS Office of Safeguards provides guidance and clarifies how Agency Internal Audits can be helpful in meeting some of the safeguarding requirements and also provide coverage for security evaluations on a continuous basis.

 There are a number of tools at the agency’s disposal to aid in performing efficient internal audits.

 - Risk management methodology.
 Risk assessments take into account vulnerabilities, threat sources and security controls planned or in place to determine the resulting level of residual risk posed to organizational operations, organizational assets or individuals based on the operation of the information system.
 NIST Special Publication 800-30 provides guidance on conducting risk assessments including threat, vulnerability and impact assessments.

 - Safeguards SCSEMs.
 The Safeguards Computer Security Evaluation Matrices (SCSEMs) provide a detailed, step-by-step set of test procedures designed to test a system’s compliance with security controls required by IRS Publication 1075, Tax Information Security Guidelines for Federal, State, and Local Agencies (Pub 1075) and NIST Special Publication 800-53.